North East Medical College: Academics

-The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from SUST.
+The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine Bachelor of Surgery (MBBS) degree from SUST.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.
-The academic calendar runs from July through June.
+The academic calendar runs from July to June each year.

 Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
-It administers a written multiple choice question exam simultaneously throughout the country.
+It administers a written multiple-choice question exam simultaneously throughout the country.
 Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
 Admission for foreign students is based on their SSC and HSC grades.
-As of July 2014, the college is allowed to admit 120 students annually.
+As of July 2014, the college is allowed to admit 125 students annually.

 Since 2004, the college also offers postgraduate training recognized by the Bangladesh College of Physicians and Surgeons (BCPS).